bruvellu/light-sheet-image-analysis-workshop-2026/index.md

 The *Light-Sheet Image Analysis Workshop* is aimed at scientists at all levels and facility staff who wish to receive training in quantitative image analysis from multidimensional light-sheet microscopy data.

+The workshop is composed of theory sessions in the mornings and practical sessions in the afternoon.
+Participants will work on projects using the provided datasets or their own data and perform short presentations with what they learned and achieved during the course.

 ::: {.columns}

 ::: {.column width="50%"}